Refraction in a raindrop

 Secondary colour

-A secondary colour is made by mixing two primary colours in a specific colour space.
-The colour space can be from an additive colour model using different light wavelengths or a subtractive model using pigments or dyes.
+A secondary colour is created by mixing two primary colours in equal parts.
+The primary colours may belong to either an additive colour model, which combines wavelengths of light, or a subtractive colour model, which mixes pigments or dyes.

 Secondary rainbow

-rainbow is an optical effect produced by illuminated droplets of water.
-Rainbows are caused by reflectionrefraction and dispersion of light in individual droplets and results in the appearance of an arc of spectral colours.
+• A rainbow is an optical effect produced by illuminated droplets of water.
+Rainbows are caused by reflection, refraction and dispersion of light in individual droplets and results in the appearance of an arc of spectral colours.

 • A secondary rainbow appears when sunlight is refracted as it enters raindrops, reflects twice off the inside surface, is refracted again as it escapes back into the air, and then travels towards an observer.